 Quick answer

 Use AI for speed, consistency, summaries, reminders, review replies, post drafts, service-page outlines, and office handoffs.
-Keep humans responsible for pricing, safety, legal language, warranty promises, complaints, and final customer-facing decisions.
+Keep humans responsible for pricing, safety, legal language, warranty promises, complaints, refunds, trade judgment, and final customer-facing decisions.

 What customers actually care about